github-craftwork/python-brasil/workshop/part3-ci.md

 ![](https://user-images.githubusercontent.com/4427768/67440385-8599df00-f5cf-11e9-9152-e0f19a5e8527.png)

-Add the above test using the UI, but instead of committing directly to the master branch, open a pull request to trigger you CI workflow again..
+Add the above test using the UI, but instead of committing directly to the master branch, open a pull request to trigger you CI workflow again.

 We have not created a pull request until now, so please take note that you can see all the workflows triggering through a GitHub [Check Suite](https://developer.github.com/v3/checks/).
 All Action Workflows are being powered by this API feature.
 And since we are on the subject the GitHub Actions bot is built on the [GitHub App](https://developer.github.com/apps/) framework that has already popularized by a number of our [Marketplace](https://github.com/marketplace) and Ecosystem partners.